kdgregory/log4j-aws-appenders/docs/substitutions.md

 The `ec2` substitutions retrieve their information from the EC2 metadata service.
 Using these variables in any other environment will result in a (long) wait as the SDK tries to make an HTTP request to the (non-existent) metadata endpoint.

+The `ec2:tag` substution only applies when running on EC2.
+It retrieves the instance ID, and from that attempts to retrieve the named tag.
+If unable to retrieve the tag, returns "unknown".
+To use this substitution variable, you must include the EC2 client library and have the `ec2:DescribeTags` permission.

 The `ssm` substitutions retrieve their values from the [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).